 To learn more about how insulating your home could save you money, see our insulation guide.

 You could save £80-85 per year according to the Energy Saving Trust by turning your thermostat down by 1 degree.
-Why not give it a try?
-If it feels a bit cold, try adding an extra layer of clothing until you adjust to the change.
+It may be worth putting on that extra jumper rather than turning your heating up a few degrees.

-If your heating does not have heating controls, such as a room thermostat, thermostat radiator valves (TRVs), or heating programmers which allow you to control your home heating more effectively then it might be worth investing in them.
+If your heating does not have heating controls, thermostat radiator valves (TRVs), or heating programmers allow you to control your home heating more effectively.
+Smart thermostat devices are also becoming much more popular and are more accessible than ever to the average household.
+They help reduce energy use and adapt to your habits.

-We all are told to switch off appliances and lights, but does it really make much difference.
-The Energy Savings Trust state that homes could save £30 per year by switching appliances off alone.
+The Energy Savings Trust state that homes could save around £30 per year by switching appliances off alone.